 Given their small size, motorcycles are particularly susceptible to accidents when there are poorly maintained roads or other environmental conditions that are the responsibility of the government.
-If the local government has failed to properly maintain the roads, and this contributes to the accident, the government may be responsible for your injuries.
+If the local government has failed to properly maintain the roads, and this contributes to the accident, the government may bear responsibility for your injuries.

 Navigating recovery from any government entity is full of red tape, but our history of experience with these cases enables us to help you efficiently manage these scenarios.

-- Brake issues, which while dangerous in any accident, are particularly dangerous in motorcycles due to their limited crashworthiness; and
+- Brake issues are particularly dangerous in motorcycles due to their limited crashworthiness.